gedigital-apm/px-vis-polar-1/README.md

-#Px-Vis-Polar
+# px-vis-polar

 ## Overview

-Px-Vis-Polar is a Predix UI component
+`Px-vis-polar` is a Predix UI component that allows the user to draw a phase and amplitude on a polar plot.

 ## Usage